ztyyLV/web-twain-docs/indepth/faqs/errorlist/the-handle-is-in-the-wrong-state-for-the-requested-operation.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs ErrorList The handle is in the wrong state for the requested operation
+title: The handle is in the wrong state for the requested operation
-keywords: Dynamic Web TWAIN, Documentation, ErrorList
+keywords: Dynamic Web TWAIN, Error Troubleshooting
 breadcrumbText: The handle is in the wrong state for the requested operation
-description: Dynamic Web TWAIN SDK Documentation The handle is in the wrong state for the requested operation
+description: The handle is in the wrong state for the requested operation
 ---

-# ErrorList
+# Error Troubleshooting

 ## The handle is in the wrong state for the requested operation